 While they receive a lot of business from people who are not as familiar with what WordPress actually is, if you’re going to take the time and effort to learn how to use WordPress, you deserve to be able to connect to your files via FTP and access a copy of your database should you need to fix a mistake or change who hosts your business website, or restore a website that is hacked, damaged, or somehow or in some way lost.

 What are you using to create my website?

 Tailored specifically for any web company or freelance designer you hire, you can learn quite a bit about them by how they answer this.
-If the answer they give you is any sort of WYSIWIG don’t hire them.
-Like we mentioned earlier, WYSIWIGs are designed to be easy enough for anybody to learn – building sites with them really isn’t anything special, and will often stifle your SEO in the long run.
+If the answer they give you is any sort of WYSIWYG don’t hire them.
+Like we mentioned earlier, WYSIWYGs are designed to be easy enough for anybody to learn – building sites with them really isn’t anything special, and will often stifle your SEO in the long run.

 By comparison, a good answer will tell you not just about the platform, but about how it is either going to be hosted (if they’re handling the setup for you) or what type of web hosting you need to purchase for it to run at its best.

 Is there anything else you recommend for my website?

 If all you’ve spoken about regarding your website is a domain and a hosting plan, the answer to this question should almost never be no. The only exception to that involves WYSIWYG platforms, but there are also far better options out there, which any web company offering WYSIWYG alternatives should be jumping at the chance to tell you about.